-The genus Stapelia comprises a challenging and rewarding group of some 50 species of clump-forming stem succulents from southern Africa.
-The leafless four-angled stems have toothed edges and may be pubescent.
+The genus Stapelia comprises a challenging and rewarding group of about 50 species of clump-forming stem-succulents from southern Africa.
+The leafless, four-angled stems have toothed edges and can be pubescent.
 Stems grow erect, branching mainly from the base, and may develop a reddish color in strong sunlight.

-Stapelia have unusual, often large five-lobed flowers, which may be red, purple or yellow, often with interesting banded patterns.
-The surface can be brightly polished or matted with hairs, and most species produce a putrid odour of rotting carrion to attract blow flies as pollinators.
-This explains their popular name of "Carrion Flowers".
+Stapelias have unusual, often large, five-lobed flowers, which may be red, purple, or yellow, often with interesting banded patterns.
+The surface can be brightly polished or matted with hairs.
+Most species produce a putrid odor of rotting carrion to attract blowflies as pollinators, which explains their popular name of "Carrion Flowers."
 Stapelia erectiflora and Stapelia flavopurpurea have sweetly scented flowers.

 The genus Stapelia was historically merged with Orbea.
 Leach (1975) re-separated Orbea into its own genus.